teeleader/socketstream/README.md

 ### Status

 SocketStream 0.3 is now stable enough for production use internally (behind a firewall).
 Several pioneering users are successfully hosting external apps in production, though we ask you to use caution and appreciate that SocketStream is new software which has yet to be battle hardened.
 SocketStream 0.3 will continue to be updated with bug fixes and minor feature enhancements.

-All major development work is now going into SocketStream 0.4 ([read announcement](https://groups.google.com/forum/?fromgroups#!topic/socketstream/gUqMba0dUJg)) which builds upon the features and ideas in 0.3.
+All major development work is going on in [SocketStream 0.4](https://github.com/socketstream/socketstream-0.4) which builds upon the features and ideas in 0.3.
+Thanks to a new modular approach, SocketStream 0.4 will provide the initial ease of an integrated web framework with the flexibility of small modules that do one thing well.
+[Read more](https://gist.github.com/socketstream/5461356).

 ### Contact